skumlos/bkm-68x-simple/README.md

 It is generally recommended to use CSYNC signals at 75 Ohm levels.

 Revision history:

+F1-5: A ton of changes, most notably Intel MAX10 FPGA has been change to efinix Trion T8Q144 and ADG734 -> FSA2257MUX

 E1: Add "proper" 5V->3.3V translation for sync lines